olupelumi/GeneticScheduler2.0/README.md

 ![](images/result_schedule.png)

-The average score here on a shift is 3.25
+The average score above on a shift is 3.25

+The daily schedule is generated in about 4 seconds and a weekly schedule takes about 20 seconds.

 Below, I write how I decided to design everything and why.